enricobarzetti/django_client_data/README.rst

 Todo
 ----

-* add a "context processors" feature to client data so custom values can be injected
+* Add a "context processors" feature to client data so custom values can be injected

 Run Tests
 ---------